openeuropa/oe_showcase/modules/oe_showcase_user_profile/README.md

 # OpenEuropa Showcase User Profile

-The scope of this module is to demo the OpenEuropa user profile feature.
+The scope of this module is to showcase the OpenEuropa User Profile feature.